prooph/proophessor/docs/book/tutorial/getting-started/beginner_tutorial.md

 Let's analyze the last example.
 We start by looking at our database table after the user was registered.

+{.table}
 id  | name     | email
 --- | -------- | ------------
 1   | John Doe | doe@test.com

-Applying CQRS again we end up with a new command `ChangeEmail`, an appropriate command handler and a matching action in the write model owned by the responsible object `Ùser::changeEmail`
+Applying CQRS again we end up with a new command `ChangeEmail`, an appropriate command handler and a matching action in the write model owned by the responsible object `User::changeEmail`

 ```php
 <?php